xbdrcx/sentiment-api/README.md

 3. Production - It is a great choice for scaling into production, handling CORS, middleware, OAuth2, WebSockets, and more

 4. Auto-Generated Docs - FastAPI automatically generates interactive documentation based on the written code and type annotations, which makes it easier for collaboration and testing

+### What is Hugging Face?

+### What is Sentiment Analysis?

+Sentiment Analysis is a typical AI task performed by a trained model that envolves the process of analyzing text to determine the emotional tone of a message.

+### What is Docker?

 ---